 The PHA will base the subsidy standard on the household size.
 The PHA allows for two persons per bedroom regardless of age and sex.
-See below
+The PHA will reference the following chart in determining the appropriate voucher size for a family: